Emily Klonicki

 SLICHTER 5877

-I received my Bachelor of Science at the University of Pittsburgh, in microbiology.
+I received my B.S at the University of Pittsburgh, in Microbiology and my M.S in Geochemistry at UCLA.
 While at the University of Pittsburgh, my research spanned the fields of biology and environmental engineering.
 I examined the effect of MAF1 gene expression interference on host-pathogen interactions in Toxoplasma gondii supervised by Dr. John Boyle.
 Following, I led a team under Dr. David Sanchez that investigated the effect of bioanode material on microbial fuel cell power generation.
-Before pursuing my doctoral degree at UCLA, I was a Planetary Protection and Systems engineer at NASA’s Jet Propulsion Laboratory in Pasadena, California.
-There I participated in independent research projects, mission concept development, radioisotope power systems engineering, Planetary Protection for Europa Clipper and Europa Lander, and the Science Definition Team for the Europa Lander mission concept.
+Before pursuing my doctoral degree at UCLA, I was a planetary protection and systems engineer at NASA’s Jet Propulsion Laboratory in Pasadena, California.
+I participated in independent research projects, Ocean Worlds mission concept development, systems formulation for the Radioisotope Power Source Office, and was a planetary protection engineer for Europa Clipper and Europa Lander mission concept.
 In my free time, I enjoy hiking, camping, trying new restaurants, and running with my dog.